HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 }
 ```

 This capability is relatively new, as it shipped with Chromium 89 in March 2021.
-Currently, 15 desktop and 14 mobile sites use Web Serial API, including the [Duino App](https://duino.app/) that allows you to develop programs for Arduino and ESP microcontrollers right in your browser.
+Currently, 15 desktop and 14 mobile sites use the Web Serial API, including the [Duino App](https://duino.app/) that allows you to develop programs for Arduino and ESP microcontrollers right in your browser.
 They are compiled on a remote server and then uploaded to a connected board via the Web Serial API.

 #### Generic Sensor API
-Finally, the [Generic Sensor API](https://web.dev/generic-sensor/) allows you to read sensor data from the device’s sensors, such as the accelerometer, gyroscope, or orientation sensor.
+Finally, the [Generic Sensor API](https://web.dev/generic-sensor/) allows you to read sensor data from the device's sensors, such as the accelerometer, gyroscope, or orientation sensor.
 To access a sensor, you create a new instance of a sensor class, e.g., `Accelerometer`.
 The constructor takes a configuration object with the requested frequency.
 By attaching to the `onreading` and `onerror` events, you can get notified for updated sensor values, or errors respectively.
 Finally, you need to start the reading by calling the `start()` method.

 ```js
 try {